Instructions for Authors

 - Figures should not be in color and should not contain shading.
 If distinctions must be made visually, please use hatching and cross hatching or another means of display.
 Shading is difficult to reproduce and often looks blotchy in the printed journal.

-The corresponding author is responsible for returning the page proofs.
-The corresponding author is encouraged to share the password for accessing the proofs with all coauthors and is responsible for coordinating all corrections.
-We will enter corrections only from the corresponding authors proofs.
+The corresponding author is responsible for coordinating all corrections and returning the page proofs.
+We will enter corrections only from the corresponding author’s proofs.

 Read your proofs.
 Please read the page proofs carefully and answer all queries addressed to you.
 (Queries are indicated in the margins by Q1, Q2, Q3, and so on; the queries themselves appear on a separate page at the end of the page proofs.)